-Prerequisite: PSYC 1301, PSCI 2305, PSYC 3329, and Offered: Fall/Every Year four other PSYC courses the average of other class content.
+Prerequisite: PSYC 1301, PSYC 2313, PSYC 3329, and Offered: Fall/Every Year four other PSYC courses graduate in psychology: the comprehensive exam over the field of psychology, the thesis project, and the average of other class content.
 Students must have completed at least 33 hours in psychology and have last semester senior standing or permission from the professor.